ljdursi/new-newsletter-page/managers.md

 {% capture blocks-description %}
-Foo Bar baz
+Research Computing Teams aims to help people thinking of getting into management, managers, directors, and VPRs by providing current news and approaches, curated resources, and one-on-one help, support, and facilitation for research computing and data teams.

 {% endcapture %}

 ### The Newsletter

-Get the latest from Jonathan, and a weekly roundup of news relevant to research computing and data managers or those thinking of managing --- latest in management techniques, research computing and data technology, and product management and research community engagement approaches.
+Get the latest from Jonathan, and a weekly roundup of news relevant to research computing and data managers or those thinking of managing --- latest in management techniques, research computing and data technology, product management, research community engagement, and funding approaches.

 ----{break}----